whatphilipcodes/whatphilipdoes/content/projects/entity.md

     cols: 5 / 7
   - src: /projects/entity/story/02-lighter-scan.jpg
     alt: a scanned image of a lighter
+    startRow: 2 / 2
+    startCol: 3 / 3
     cols: 3 / 5
     smnarrow: true
   - src: /projects/entity/story/03-lighter-output.jpg
     alt: the decayed entity which was generated from the scanned image
+    startRow: 2 / 2
     cols:  3 / 5
     smnarrow: true
 ---
-A lightstrip illuminating the scanning bed indicates that the installation is ready for the next input.
-When a new object is placed on the surface, the lights fade out while the scanning process begins.
-Once the input has been analyzed, the new entity is projected onto the ceiling.
+A lightstrip illuminating the scanning bed indicates that the installation is ready for new input.
+When an object is placed on the surface, the lights fade out while the scanning process is starting.
+Once the input has been analyzed, a new entity is projected onto the ceiling.
 ::

 ::text-block